 Each pool's Current Wallet is the address that will be used for mining on each pool, except for MiningPoolHub which uses a user name instead.
 You can select/assign additional wallets for each pool except for Nicehash to display unpaid balances for various coins.
 However, only one address, the Current Wallet, will be used for mining at any given time.
 This is useful if you are switching between a few payout coins on a single pool.

 Buttons on the top right corner of the pool list control which pools are currently listed.
 Auto-exchange pools will convert mined coins into a single such as Bitcoin or Litecoin.
 Pools that do not support auto-exchange require that separate wallets be used for each coin that you want to mine of these pools.

-1. The User tab sets basic login and connectivity settings for each pool.
+1. The General tab sets basic login and connectivity settings for each pool.

 2. The Pricing Tab Is Used to Adjust Price Calculations.

 3. Use the Port Options tab to determine how algorithm and coin ports are Filtered.

 3. Assign Wallet Addresses to Pools Using the Wallet Tab.

 On the Setup tab, highlight Devices on the left side of the window.
 All available GPUs will be displayed in panels on the right.

 Any AMD or Intel Graphics Cards will not be displayed in Hash Auger as they are incompatible with current versions of the software.
 Older NVIDIA graphics cards may not be compatible with the thrid-party miners even if they are listed by Hash Auger.